krichardsson/docker-bitcraze-builder/Readme.md

 # Bitcraze builder

-This image enables building code for Bitcraze Crazyflie without installing a compiler.
+This repository is used to create a docker image that enables building code for the Bitcraze Crazyflie, without installing a compiler.

-# Usage

-To build a project, use
-docker run --rm -v `pwd´:/tmp krichardsson/bitcraze-builder make